 3ds Max 8 is scheduled to ship this fall at a price of $3495 for the full version and $795 as an upgrade from Version 7.
 The 3ds Max Subscription, priced at $400 per year, provides customers access to the latest software updates, product extensions, and E-learning materials. -Courtney E. Howard

 Softimage, a subsidiary of Avid Technology, previewed Softimage Face Robot, its new facial animation technology, during SIGGRAPH 2005.

 Face Robot is designed to assist 3D artists in the production of realistic facial animation for high-end film, postproduction, and game-development projects.
 The technology behind Face Robot has at its core a new computer model of facial soft tissue.
 With Face Robot, artists no longer must manually create a wealth of 3D shapes to depict different facial expressions.
 The soft-tissue model emulates a full range of emotions portrayed by the human face.
 Through the use of control points, animators can fully customize facial details, such as flaring nostrils, bulging neck muscles, and wrinkles.
-Further, keyframe animators benefit from direct access to facial expressions within Face Robot, whereas motion-capture animators are able to work with fewer markers, speeding setup and cleanup processes.- CEH
+Further, keyframe animators benefit from direct access to facial expressions within Face Robot, whereas motion-capture animators are able to work with fewer markers, speeding setup and cleanup processes.

 Alias announced Version 7 of its Maya and MotionBuilder applications.